KHP IDs firefighter struck by car while working crash - NewsBreak

 Aziz Nadim works as a bank teller in Gardner, Kansas.
 He is among approximately 750 refugees who came to Kansas City after United States forces left Afghanistan in 2021.
 Since the Taliban took power, Nadim is worried about the future of his friends and family — his fellow members of the Hazara ethic minority who have long been targets of violence.

 LAWRENCE, Kan.
-(AP) — KJ Adams scored in the paint, breaking a tie with under 12 seconds left and No. 2 Kansas held off No. 14 Iowa State 62-60 Saturday.
-Iowa State had a last shot to win, but Caleb Grill's 3-point attempt caromed off the rim at the buzzer.
+(AP) — KJ Adams Jr. scored in the paint, breaking a tie with under 12 seconds left and No. 2 Kansas held off No. 14 Iowa State 62-60 Saturday at Allen Fieldhouse.
+Iowa State had a last shot to win, but Caleb Grill’s 3-point attempt caromed off...

 FORT WORTH, Texas (AP) — Eddie Lampkin Jr. slammed both of his hands on the court after a layup during TCU's early go-ahead run, doing his best to work the home fans into more of a frenzy.
 All of his inside baskets helped, too.
 Lampkin scored a season-high 17...